sameeranamarnath/text-to-sql-langchain/README.md

 Setup:
 pip install -r requirements.txt --user

-streamlit is optional, but it seemed good enough for getting an interface going and hosting the solution, plus i like the way i works with github actions
+streamlit is optional, but it seemed good enough for getting an interface going and hosting the solution, plus i like the way i works with github

+in case you want to try the free version without using openai api_key, you can just use the llm
 :P Amar

 you can access a live version at